vAlmaraz/code-style/README.md

  * Choose a good name, one that accurately describes the use of the variable.
  * The bigger the variable scope is, the larger the name should be.
  * Use language conventions.
 If not, choose camelCase naming convention.
+ * When naming UI widgets, like TextView, UILabel..., use first two letters (if possible) to design the type, and choose the use of the widget.
+For example: tvUserName or lbPlaceAddress.

 #### Constants